Updated: 2022/Sep/29

 parameter must be a valid checkpoint mode:

-SQLITE_CHECKPOINT_PASSIVECheckpoint as many frames as possible without
+Checkpoint as many frames as possible without waiting for any

-The busy-handler callback is never invoked in the
+handler callback is never invoked in the

 SQLITE_CHECKPOINT_PASSIVE mode.
 On the other hand, passive mode